Skip to content

 Ableton Wavetable Pad midi

 • On a fresh Wavetable instance we put both Oscillators on and set them both to Complex>Bit Ring.
 On Osc 1 I set the Position to 75%, The Effects to ‘Classic’, and Sync to 10.
-On Osc 2 I set the Position to 33%, The Effects to ‘FM’, Tune to 9.4% and Amt to 0% (we’ll modulate it later).
+On Osc 2 I set the Position to 33%.
 And Semi-tone tuning to 7st for nice 5th chord sound.

 • The filter is set with OSR type and Drive set to 8-ish with the filter mostly open – just to give the pad some nice distortion.